 nameserver 22.214.171.124 nameserver 126.96.36.199

-Save the changes and restart the resolvconf.service or reboot the system.
+Save the changes and restart the resolvconf.service and systemd-resolved or reboot the system.

 Now when you check the /etc/resolv.conf file, the name server entries should be stored there permanently.
 Henceforth, you will not face any issues concerning name resolution on your system.